Listing SERVICE FOR MOVING COMPANIES

 AGMC keeps a warehouse of extra specialty equipment, so if you need some special equipment for your job, look on this website under the Page "EQUIPMENT" and see if the warehouse has the special equipment you need for your job.
 If so, Phil can run it out to your job site.
 Sometimes there is a fee for this, usually charged to the customer just in extra labor hours for doing so, so check with Phil about this fee and get approval for this expense from the customer before ordering the delivery of the equipment.

-If you rent or borrow equipment from another mover (listed with AGMC) you contract to return that equipment in the same condition, with the same cleanliness, into the same place, situated in the same way as when you picked up that equipment, or you agree to pay not only the full price to replace any missing or broken equipment, but also pay a service fee of $20 plus $30/hr for the time needed to re-situate, replace, clean or correct the situation.
-For this reason, rented or borrowed equipment is agreed to be photo-documented by the lender before lending, and photo documented by the renter/borrower when both picking up and returning equipment, so that any discrepancy and owed money can be verified by comparing pictures.
+If you rent or borrow a truck and/or equipment from another mover (listed with AGMC) you contract to return that same equipment in the same condition, with the same cleanliness, into the same place, situated in the same way as when you picked up that equipment, or you agree to pay not only the full price to replace any missing or broken equipment, but also pay a service fee of $20 plus $30/hr for the time needed for someone else to re-situate, replace, clean or correct the situation.
+For this reason, rented or borrowed equipment is required to be photo-documented by the lender before lending, and photo documented by the renter/borrower when both picking up and returning equipment, with that photo documentation texted to AGMC so that any discrepancy and owed money can be verified by comparing pictures.
+That means at least take a picture of the left side equipment wall and a picture of the right side equipment wall showing all the equipment, and add pictures of any other equipment that's in other paces around the truck.
+When you as Lead pick up a borrowed moving truck with equipment in it, you are agreeing to replace any equipment that comes up missing.

 When you first sign up for this service, you will be filling out an information application about your company.
 Any time there is an update, please text to AGMC a note about your alteration, so AGMC can update your listing.